Home DE

 Visitors from Asian, Arab, or Northern European cities who enter a Frankfurt subway station must feel like they are in a Third World country:

-Dirty, smeared walls, floors littered with chewing gum, torn ceiling panels, overflowing trash cans, puddles of urine in the corners, and even mattresses where homeless people and alcoholics sleep.
+Filthy, smeared walls, floors littered with chewing gum, torn-down ceiling panels, overflowing bins, puddles of urine in the corners, disgusting toilets and even mattresses on which homeless people and alcoholics sleep.

 If you want to see how to bring about a transport revolution, you need to look to Oslo, Stockholm, Copenhagen, or the major cities in the Netherlands.